 CKI members implement three tenets in their lives: service, leadership, and fellowship.
 Service is the heart of our organization.
 Circle K members perform more than 1 million hours of service on their campuses and in their communities every year.
 CKI also gives its members countless opportunities and tools to develop their leadership abilities.
 Circle K members also form lifelong relationships with people in their clubs, communities, and the Kiwanis Family.

 CKI is the collegiate branch of Kiwanis, which is a global organization dedicated to improving the lives of children.
 Kiwanis clubs sponsor CKI clubs and Kiwanians serve as mentors for CKI members.

-CKI is the collegiate branch of Kiwanis.
-There are 7 branches of Kiwanis total.
-There is Kiwanis and the population for that is mainly working adults after they’ve completed their education.
+Within the “Kiwanis Family,” there are 6 branches of Kiwanis total.
+There is Kiwanis, which mainly consists of working adults after they’ve completed their education.
 Aktion Club which is for adults with disabilities.
 CKI is for the adults that are still working on completing their education in college.
 Key Club is for youth in grades 9-12.
 Builder’s Club is for grades 6-8.
 And, K-Kids is for primary school children.